Financial Data Flow

 Understanding your Financial Data Flow is Critical

-At Bookkeep, we recognize the financial data flow as the journey from sales recognition through payment processing to a final balance, typically net of fees.
-In this complex ecommerce environment, your sales, payments, and balances could all reside on the same platform or be scattered across several different systems.
+At Bookkeep, we define financial data flow as the journey of a transaction from the point of sale, through payment processing, to the final balance, typically net of fees.
+Depending on your setup, sales, payments, and balances may all remain on a single platform or be spread across multiple systems.

 Common Financial Data Flow Scenarios